Does Your Foot Strike Really Matter?

 Think of your legs like springs.
 Runners with better economy maintain higher stiffness, allowing their tendons to efficiently recycle energy from every step instead of absorbing it.

-• Not Overstriding:
+• Avoid Overstriding:

 Landing closer to under your center of mass, regardless of your strike pattern, reduces braking force.
 Less braking means less energy spent re-accelerating with every stride.
 Prevent Overstriding